Opinion: Now is the time to unleash Northern Ireland’s full potential | Michael Lynch

 The Windsor Framework agreement over this is important, particularly considering the impact and hard work of the European Union in ensuring peace and reconciliation in Northern Ireland.
 Between funding for community development projects, cross-border cooperation initiatives, and programmes aimed at promoting social inclusion and addressing the legacy of the conflict, many have felt the bloc’s support.

-The EU also helped to facilitate the Agreement’s implementation by providing technical and financial support for establishing new institutions, such as the Northern Ireland Assembly and the North South Ministerial Council.
+The EU also helped to facilitate the agreement’s implementation by providing technical and financial support for establishing new institutions, such as the Northern Ireland Assembly and the North South Ministerial Council.

-These are all the Agreement’s achievements, but the indirect consequences are also notable.
+These are all the agreement’s achievements, but the indirect consequences are also notable.
 The Europa Hotel opened in 1971 and was one of the only hotels in Belfast city centre, which is now in stark contrast to the more than 3,500 hotel rooms in Belfast today.
 The hotel was bombed 36 times during the Troubles and remained open throughout the conflict, subsequently becoming a symbol of resilience and endurance for the people of Belfast.

 The increase in hotel capacity correlates with the vast growth of visitors to our city.
 One prime example is the significant increase in cruise ship numbers over the last three decades.
-According to a report by Cruise Belfast, the number of cruise ships visiting the port increased from just 5 in 1996 to over 170 in 2023.
+According to a report by Cruise Belfast, the number of cruise ships visiting the port increased from just five in 1996 to over 170 in 2023.
 In that same timeframe, cruise visitors have skyrocketed from 8,000 to over 350,000.

-Only after the signing of the Agreement could tourism in Belfast and Northern Ireland begin to prosper.
+Only after the signing of the agreement could tourism in Belfast and Northern Ireland begin to prosper.
 In the years since, the region has become a popular tourist destination, with visitors from across the world attracted by our rich history, stunning landscapes, and vibrant culture.

 With Belfast’s influx of visitors and revived streets, you would be forgiven for forgetting about Northern Ireland’s political impasse.
 Stormont has been in operation for less than 60 per cent of the time since power-sharing began, and just like you, we are worried about things like health, education and the cost of living, but we don’t have a functioning government to make decisions.
 We don’t have a sitting Assembly, and the root cause of that is the vote to leave the European Union.